meatballs

 Yield: Serves 8 (freeze what you don’t use)

-2 lbs.
-18% ground beef or ground turkey
+2 lbs. ground beef (I use 80% lean) or ground turkey or a combination of the two

 1 yellow onion